Issei-177013/Cloudflare-Utils/README.md

 - **Cloudflare Zone ID**: The ID of the Cloudflare zone where your DNS records are located.
 - **Cloudflare Record Name**: The name of the DNS record you want to update (e.g., `example.com`).
 - **Cloudflare IP Addresses**: A comma-separated list of IP addresses to rotate through.
+- **Rotation Interval (Optional)**: The rotation interval in minutes for this specific record.
+If not provided, a default of 30 minutes will be used.

 These values will be stored in `/opt/Cloudflare-Utils/configs.json`.